 Housing Authority of the City of Santa Barbara kicks off summer resource program for teens

-SANTA BARBARA, Calif. - The Housing Authority of the City of Santa Barbara has kicked of a summer resourse program for teens.
+SANTA BARBARA, Calif. - The Housing Authority of the City of Santa Barbara has kicked of a summer resource program for teens.

 The program provides focused activities that promote educational opportunities, social-emotional support, and cultural awareness.